gdsports/USB_Host_Library_SAMD/README.md

 ## Testing

-This is all unstable and may break at any time.
+This is unstable and may break at any time.
 It works for me but may not work you.
 Use At Your Own Risk.
 Your Mileage May Vary.
 Batteries Not Included.

 I do not have the hardware to test all the drivers.
 Also I do not have time to